TLINDEN/jaildk/README.md

 ./jaildk setup <directory>
 ```

-This will create the directory structure required for the tool install
+This will create the directory structure required for the tool itself,
-the tool itself, create a template jail and build a base directory.
+create a template jail and build a base directory.

 ## Basic usage